Gone in Sixty Seconds

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Gone in Sixty Seconds against these established plot points, we can identify how Dominic Sena utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Gone in Sixty Seconds within the action genre.

 Dominic Sena's Structural Approach